 In the first, N-acetylcysteine alters dopamine release.
 Following amphetamine treatment to rat striatal slices, NAC has been shown to facilitate vesicular dopamine release at low doses in striatal neurons and inhibit release at millimolar concentrations.

 In monkeys, NAC has been shown to protect against reductions in DA transporter levels following repeated methamphetamine administration, suggesting one mechanism whereby increased DA release was facilitated in the previous study.
 Glutathione has also been shown to increase glutamate agonist–evoked DA release in mouse striatal neurons.

-This one general thought comes one year ago from Reddit thread and sums it up:
+This one general thought comes one year ago from a Reddit thread and sums it up: